LogtalkDotOrg/logtalk3/tools/NOTES.md

 	| ?- logtalk_load(tools(loader)).

-The `ports` tool is not loaded by default, however, as it conflicts with the `debugger` tool as both provide a debug handler that must be unique in a running session.
+The `ports_profiler` tool is not loaded by default, however, as it conflicts with the `debugger` tool as both provide a debug handler that must be unique in a running session.

 The `profiler` tool is also not loaded by default as it provides integration